Pr-E/BTH_Heathcare_Utilisation_TRE_Workflow/active_blackpool_tre_workflow/docs/ANALYSIS_SPECIFICATION.md

 - Sports-linked group: `SportsAnchorFirstMSKDate`;
 - Wider MSK group: `WiderAnchorFirstMSKDate`.

 This is a **source-relative FirstMSKDate analytical time origin**.
-It must not be described as programme start unless the real-data source semantics are updated and validated.
+It's not described as programme start.

 ## 4. Windows